JeremyNevill/shortee/README.md

 # Shortee

-TODO: Write a gem description
+Shortee is a gem for parsing Shortee Messages.
+The specification for a Shortee Message can be found at https://github.com/JeremyNevill/shortee/blob/master/Shortee_specification.md

 ## Installation